+Provide the number of years (ranging from 0-6) that the Applicant’s or its Controlling Entity has provided direct financing/investment dollars to Non-Metropolitan Counties, as shown in Exhibit B.

 What is the minimum percentage of QLICIs that the Applicant is willing to commit to deploy in Non- Metropolitan Counties?